actionml/harness/commands.md

           should be avoided but to delete models separately requires a new resource type.

+    GET /
+        Action: returns json for engine params and any status or stats available

     GET /engines/<engine-id>
         Action: returns json for engine params and any status or stats available